EulerSmile/prize-wasm-msm/README.md

 2. For Poseidon hash, BLS12-381 is more efficient than BLS12-377.
 Poseidon hash is widely used in many industry products such as Filecoin and Zcash.
 The performance of Poseidon hash is critical.
 To make Poseidon hash secure, BLS12-377 needs around 66% more computation and latency than BLS12-381.

+## Submission Instruction

+Please include your implementation under the `submission` folder and update `evaluate.sh` correspondingly.
+You may also adapt `submission_compute_msm` function in the `www/index.js` file.

 ## Questions

 If there are any questions about this prize, please contact boyuan@manta.network